First lady: Colorado

 Jared Polis, who was elected as governor in 2018, is openly gay, and was in a long-term relationship with his partner, Marlon Reis, at the time of his election.
 Reis was referred to as "first man" by Polis during a speech on the night of his election, and members of Polis' campaign said that Reis will take on the title of "first gentleman".
 The pair subsequently married in 2021.

 Not all non-married partners of Colorado governors are called first lady or first gentleman, as Robin Pringle was referred to by The Denver Post as John Hickenlooper's girlfriend prior to their marriage.

 Puerto Rico

 After taking office as Puerto Rico's first female governor, Governor Sila María Calderón appointed her two daughters, Sila María González Calderón and María Elena González Calderón, to serve as first ladies.

 South Africa

 When Nelson Mandela assumed the presidency in 1994, he was in the process of divorcing his wife Winnie Mandela.
-Instead, he appointed his two daughters, Zenani and Zindzi to both become first ladies from 1994 until 1998 when he appointed his second wife, Graça Machel to become first lady.
+Instead, he appointed his two daughters, Zenani and Zindzi to both become first ladies from 1994 until 1998 when he appointed his third wife, Graça Machel to become first lady.